ProMIS Neurosciences Announces Full Year 2022 Financial Results and Recent Highlights

 - Preclinical data that further characterize ongoing programs, including PMN310, to be presented in 2023

-ProMIS Neurosciences Inc. (TSX: PMN) (Nasdaq: PMN), a biotechnology company focused on the generation and development of antibody therapeutics targeting toxic misfolded proteins in neurodegenerative diseases such as Alzheimer’s disease (AD), amyotrophic lateral sclerosis (ALS) and multiple system atrophy (MSA), today announced its full year 2022 financial results and recent highlights.
+ProMIS Neurosciences Inc. PMN PMN, a biotechnology company focused on the generation and development of antibody therapeutics targeting toxic misfolded proteins in neurodegenerative diseases such as Alzheimer's disease (AD), amyotrophic lateral sclerosis (ALS) and multiple system atrophy (MSA), today announced its full year 2022 financial results and recent highlights.

 "This year looks to be a pivotal one for ProMIS as we continue our plans to advance PMN310, our novel Alzheimer's disease product candidate, and expect to file our IND within the next 60 days," said Gail Farfel, Ph.D., Chief Executive Officer of ProMIS Neurosciences.
 "Progressing to the clinical stage of development will be a significant step toward our goal of delivering a next-generation therapy to patients with Alzheimer's disease who have limited options to slow cognitive decline.
 In addition, we are working to advance two discovery programs, PMN267 and PMN442, towards IND readiness and advancing our amyloid vaccine for AD.
 We look forward to sharing data from our ongoing efforts over the coming months."